univec-ai/postvec/web/docs/faq.md

 No key is required for the bundled MiniLM model or for search.
 A key and `postvec login` are required to pull **private-catalogue** models.
 The authenticated route is identity-only (verified account, unexpired key).
-Use a dedicated key with a $0 spending limit.
+A dedicated key with a $0 spending limit is the recommended credential.
 Account details:
 [univec.ai](https://univec.ai).

 ## Can an ada-002 corpus remain unchanged?